nasa/cmr-stac/README.md

 ### Setup

-This application is a service that support the STAC proxy.
-It is organized as a NPM module and will install all dependencies if you run the following command:
+This application is a service that supports the STAC proxy.
+It is organized as an NPM module and will install all dependencies if you run the following command:

 `npm install`